uwhackweek/hackweeks-as-a-service/docs/resources/recognition.md

   user_groups:
   -
   ```

-The first step is to copy the text above into your favorite editor and add your information.
-Here is an example of how the text you include gets rendered on the website:
+ Here is an example of how the text you include in this template gets rendered on the website:

   ```{image} ../images/website-bio.jpg
 :alt: example of how to fill out website bio